Luchangcheng2333/SysStatusControl/README.md

 # SysStatusControl
-This project is build for software quantity confirm big work
+This project is built for software quantity confirm big work